WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 * the source offset is outside the source memory
 * the destination offset is outside the target memory

-All the data are read before any is written, and writing takes place bytewise from lower addresses toward higher addresses.
-A trap resulting from an access outside the source memory is thus signalled before any target bytes are affected.
-A trap resulting from an access outside the target memory only occurs once the first byte that is outside the target is reached.
+A trap resulting from an access outside the source or target region only occurs once the first byte that is outside the source or target is reached (in the defined copy order).
 Bytes written before the trap stay written.

-TODO: While those semantics are efficient in the context of unshared memory, they are not efficient in the context of shared memory with mprotect, and need to be improved.
+(Data are read and written as-if individual bytes were read and written, but various optimizations are possible that avoid reading and writing only individual bytes.)

 ### `memory.fill` instruction